 With Anne Rice's newest book, Prince Lestat: The Vampire Chronicles due to hit the shelves at the end of October, we take a rather nostalgic and sentimental look at why her vampires are so loved in the first place.

-Traditionally, vampires have been seen as an externalization of repressed human sexuality.
-In the last century, this stereotypical analysis was challenged on many fronts; the bloodsucking, power-driven, sexually uninhibited beast was replaced by a new, even scarier breed: the sensitive vampire.
+For many, traditional vampires have been seen as an externalization of repressed human sexuality.
+In the last few decades, this stereotypical analysis was challenged on many fronts; the bloodsucking, power-driven, sexually uninhibited beast was replaced by a new, perhaps even scarier breed: the sensitive vampire.

-Anne Rice’s vampires are not invincible to love nor loss; while the powers are there to be had, the price is terrible, as Louis could attest throughout his story of grief and self-discovery.
-Through Rice, the vampire takes on the role of humanity attempting to rise above what it often is by its own nature: ruthless, cold, and destructive.
+Nor are Anne Rice’s vampires invincible to love or loss; while powerful, the price is often terrible, as both Louis, Lestat, and perhaps even Dracula, might well attest.
+Through Rice's work, the vampire takes on the role of a humanity as it attempts to rise above what could be considered a part of its nature: ruthlessness, hateful, and destructive.

 | Related Articles | Editor's Picks Articles | Top Ten Articles | Previous Features | Site Map

 Content copyright © 2014 by Justin D. Davis.
 All rights reserved.

 This content was written by Justin D. Davis.
 If you wish to use this content in any manner, you need written permission.
 Contact Justin D. Davis for details.

 Website copyright © 2014 Minerva WebWorks LLC.
 All rights reserved.